tkbadamdorj/simple-gpu-scheduler/README.md

 ## Advantages

-- Compatible with all machine learning libraries.
+- Compatible with all machine learning libraries (or actually any Python script that you wanna run on a GPU)
-- No need to add anything to your code
+- No need to add anything to your code.
+Works for any train.py file that allows hyperparameter specification using command line arguments (see demo)
+- Automatically picks unused GPUs with option to leave some free
 - Automates hyperparameter search
-- Automatically picks free GPUs with option to leave some free
-- Works for any train.py file that allows hyperparameter specification using command line arguments (see demo)
 - Both grid search and random search available

 ## Disadvantages